-I am a PhD candidate in the mathematics department at the University of Nebraska-Lincoln (UNL).
-I study operator algebras and operator theory with Allan Donsig.
-Specifically, I am interested in crossed products of C*-algebras and their subalgebras.
-Crossed product theory can be thought of as the harmonic analysis of functions on a locally compact group that take values in an operator algebra.
+I am a Ph.D. candidate in the mathematics department at the University of Nebraska-Lincoln (UNL).
+I study operator algebras and operator theory with Professor Allan Donsig.
+Specifically, I study crossed products of operator algebras.
+The motivation behind crossed product theory is to study symmetries of operator algebras via group actions, which extends the notion of semidirect products and group rings from algebra.
+Analytically, you can think of crossed product theory as the harmonic analysis of functions on a group that take values in an operator algebra.

-I am teaching Math 106 Calculus I during the Fall 2018 semester.
+I am teaching Math 221/821 Differential Equations during the Spring 2019 semester.
 (Students, please note that all course materials and policies are available on Canvas.)
 Below is a list of courses I have taught during my time at UNL.

 As an instructor of record, I have taught:

 Wakefield, N., Uhing, K., Hamidi, M., Building Long-Term Support for Faculty through Graduate Student Instructor Professional Development.
 Smith, W. M., Lawler, B. R., Strayer, J.F., Augustyn, L. (Eds.).
 (2018).
 Proceedings of the Sixth Annual Mathematics Teacher Education Partnership Conference.
 Washington, DC: Association of Public Land-grant Universities.

 I co-authored the above peer-reviewed paper with Nathan Wakefield and Karina Kelly in Spring 2018, and it was published in the 2018 Mathematics Teaching Education Partnership (MTEP) Conference Proceedings.
 Our goal was to detail outcomes of the pedagogical professional development program implemented by the Mathematics Department at University of Nebraska-Lincoln in Fall 2014.